If you’re wanting to learn the basics of how to create a funnel, we recommend you check out this helpdesk article first.

-When creating your funnel and clicking the edit upsell page button, you’ll want to make sure you choose the option to Use my own custom page.
+The key difference is when clicking the button to edit your upsell page, you’ll want to choose the option Use my own custom page.

 Once you’ve finished editing your buy/decline button area, you can click complete or Save & exit to go back to the funnel settings.

 At the bottom of the page, you’ll want to click the option to Save & publish your funnel.